-- The inspector held meetings with the manager of the setting and the owner of the company. - The inspector spoke with a number of room leaders and key members of staff. - The inspector carried out observations of activities in each room and also in the outdoor learning environment.

-The inspector looked at children's assessment records, planning documentation, evidence of suitability of practitioners working in the setting, the provider's self-

-- evidence of suitability of practitioners working in the setting, the provider's evaluation systems, complaints log and a range of other documentation. - The inspector took account of the views of parents spoken to on the day.
+- The inspector held meetings with the management team of the setting. - The inspector spoke with a number of key members of staff. - The inspector carried out observations of activities in each room and also in the outdoor learning environment. - The inspector looked at children's assessment records, planning documentation; - evidence of suitability of practitioners working in the setting, the provider's selfevaluation systems, complaints log and a range of other documentation. - The inspectors took account of the views of parents spoken to on the day.